IHasName/CategoryAddon/README.md

 Category Manager for CustomHeads

 Notice that this Plugin is far from being done
-I'll finish it at some point but for the time being =/
+I'll finish it at some point but for the time being... =/

-Last updated: 04-30-2018